 A masterly interpretation of the art of the flowering kitchen garden, the kitchen garden at Saint-Jean de Beauregard is a favorite destination for garden lovers the world over.
 A natural extension of the dovecote and typical of 17th-century kitchen gardens, it has been entirely restored according to the original plans preserved in the archives.

 With its 4,500 boulins, the dovecote at Saint-Jean de Beauregard is one of the largest in the Ile-de-France region.
-Its 12-metre-high double swinging ladder and spectacular framework make it an essential part of any visit to the estate.
+Its 12-metre-high double swinging ladder and spectacular roof structure make it an essential part of any visit to the estate.

 Almost the entire park has been preserved in the French style.
-Planted with oaks, ashes, chestnuts and hornbeams, the region's natural species, it is criss-crossed by star-shaped avenues forming beautiful vistas, and, at their intersections, clearings with green cabinets, if the 18th-century plans are to be believed.
+Planted with oaks, ashes, chestnuts and hornbeams, natural species in the region, it is criss-crossed by star-shaped paths forming beautiful vistas, and, at their intersections, clearings with green cabinets, if the 18th-century plans are to be believed.
 Part of the park was transformed into an English-style park in the early 19th century, allowing the creation of a water feature and the introduction of tree species that were new at the time, notably cedars and horse chestnuts.

 Come and discover this little-known Île-de-France château!